There is a common phrase that is popular when families begin to change their eating habits. Maybe you have said it or heard it yourself.

 So what is a family to do then when the kids are used to pop tarts, chocolate milk, yogurt tubes, and cereal?
 I certainly don't think we should starve our children, but slowly we can make swaps out of our former junk food for inexpensive homemade items that can be made with frugal pantry ingredients.
 Here are a few of my ideas.

-crackers? homemade crackers
+-Try making homemade crackers instead

-chocolate syrup? homemade chocolate syrup made from pantry ingredients
+-Make a batch of homemade chocolate syrup made from pantry ingredients

-cereal? oatmeal using bulk rolled oats
+Swap for oatmeal or granola using bulk rolled oats

 Let's kick the junk to the curb and give a little breathing room in that healthy food budget!